How to Create a Writing Portfolio that Wins Clients Over

-- Copywriting and content marketing
+- Copywriting and content marketing;

-- Book ghostwriting jobs
+- Book ghostwriting jobs;

-- Writing articles and columns
+- Writing articles and columns;

-- Technical writing
+- Technical writing.

-Step 2: Collect relevant writing samples
+2. Select relevant writing samples

 Divide your samples into sections

-To get started, here's what you may want to do to as you start selecting your writing samples:
+Here's what you may want to do to as you start selecting your writing samples:

-Step 3: Pick a place to host your portfolio
+3. Pick a place to host your portfolio

-Now that you’ve nailed the bulk of your content that will round out your portfolio, you have to decide where to display this collection of work.
+At this point, you have to decide where to display this collection of work.
 You get two broad options when it comes to this: you can build a website, or you can choose a portfolio host.